borgbackup/borg/docs/quickstart.rst

     In case you lose your repository and the security information, but have an older copy of it to restore from, don't use that later for creating new backups – you would run into security issues (reuse of nonce counter values).
 It is better to initialize a new Borg repository.
+See also:
+    :ref:`faq_corrupt_repo`

 .. _template: paperkey.html